 The policies are intended to be read broadly and are not designed to define misconduct in exhaustive terms.
 Attempts to commit acts prohibited in these policies may also lead to disciplinary action and sanctions.

 In addition to fostering the growth of its individual students, the Institute recognizes its obligation to promote the welfare of the Institute community as a whole and to take appropriate action when that welfare is jeopardized.
-To that end, the Institute reserves the right, notwithstanding and apart from the procedures described under Student Conduct Disciplinary Process, on an emergency basis, to suspend, expel, or require a leave of absence or to withdraw any student whose presence at Institute is determined by Institute authorities (the vice president for academic affairs/dean of the Institute (VPAA/DOI); the dean of enrollment, advising and student services, the academic deans (as applicable); the associate dean of student services (ADSS); and the Threat Assessment Management Team (TAM) (as applicable)) to pose a danger to the Institute community or its members or to be unduly disruptive of Institute life, or who appears to be unwilling or incapable of effectively and/or safely participating in Institute’ academic or other programs and/or student life.
+To that end, the Institute reserves the right, notwithstanding and apart from the procedures described under Student Conduct Disciplinary Process, on an emergency basis, to suspend, expel, or require a leave of absence or to withdraw any student whose presence at Institute is determined by Institute authorities (the vice president for academic affairs/dean of the Institute (VPAA/DOI); the academic deans (as applicable); the associate dean of student services (ADSS); and the Threat Assessment Management Team (TAM) (as applicable)) to pose a danger to the Institute community or its members or to be unduly disruptive of Institute life, or who appears to be unwilling or incapable of effectively and/or safely participating in Institute’ academic or other programs and/or student life.
 In cases of emergency suspension or required withdrawal, the conditions and procedures for readmission will be determined and communicated in writing to the student at the time of the student’s departure or shortly thereafter.
-For more information on student status, please see Part II, Section 4 “Leaves of Absence, Withdrawal, Suspension, Expulsion and Graduation” in the Policy and Standards Manual.
+For more information on student status, please see “Leaves of Absence, Withdrawal, Suspension, Expulsion and Graduation” in the Policies and Standards Manual.

 Faculty and administrative officials should ensure that positional authority is not used to inhibit the intellectual and personal growth of students.